ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 Giving proper credit to the authors of the data is central to the principles of _FAIR_ and _Open Science_.
 Therefore, if you have used any data displayed on the Genome Portal
 (genome assemblies and annotation tracks) in your own work, we kindly ask you to cite the data.

 All datasets included in the Genome Portal are public, but the means as to how to cite them can vary from dataset to dataset.
 Instructions for how to cite each dataset is found on the _Description_ tab of each species.
-In general, many datasets in the Swedish Reference Genome Portal have been published as part of a research article and for those cases, we reccomend that you cite the original publication.
+In general, many datasets in the Swedish Reference Genome Portal have been published as part of a research article and for those cases, we recommend that you cite the original publication.
 For datasets that do not have an associated publication, please go to the _Download_ page for the species, click the _Show reduced table view_ button and use the accession number(s) or DOI(s) to refer to the data.

 ### 4. Citing the JBrowse 2 genome browser